Machine learning / Ticket intelligence 1802

 c.
 Train machine learning model

-Before you can make use of the Ticket intelligence feature, you have to create your customer specific trained model which is used to predict the categories.
-To train your custom model go to the admin workcenter and choose the view ‘prediction services’ ‘configure ’.
+To train your custom model go to the admin workcenter and choose the view ‘prediction services’ ‘configure’.

 The view has to be assigned to your admin user role in order to be visible in the admin workcenter.